 • Tripped.
 This is the most common type of single-vehicle rollover.
 It occurs when a vehicle slides sideways off the road.
 If the tires dig into the soil or the motor vehicle strikes something, like a guardrail or curb, this can cause the vehicle to flip over.

 • Un-tripped.
 Vehicles in these incidents don't collide with anything.
-Instead, they usually involve top-heavy vehicles when the driver is excessively speeding and makes a sudden maneuver to avoid an accident.
+Instead, they usually involve top-heavy vehicles when the driver excessively speeds and makes a sudden maneuver to avoid an accident.

 Common Causes of Rollover Collisions

 Many rollovers are single-vehicle accidents.
 They frequently occur on rural roads in the San Diego area and throughout Southern California, where the speed limit is 55 mph or higher.
-Often these roads don't have guardrails.
-Leading causes of these crashes include:
+Often, these roads don't have guardrails.
+The leading causes of these crashes include:

 • Speed.
 Approximately 40 percent of all fatalities are due to speeding.